Chinese Calendar dates

 Singles day (Guāng gùn jié 光棍节)

 A very recent special day, is ‘Single's Day’ when young, single people buy themselves presents.
 The festival started among men at Nanjing University in the 1990s and has caught on rapidly in cities throughout China and amongst single women too.
-The choice of date is based on the fact that 11.11 has four single 'ones' in it, representing two 11 couples.
+The choice of date is based around ‘11.11’ having four single ‘ones’ in it, representing two couples.
 It is now a popular day to declare love and propose marriage.
 More importantly it has become the world's busiest shopping day (lots online but also in shops), Alibaba ➚ heavily promotes it as a special occasion to spend money.
 It is not a national holiday.